A few Las Vegas street performers have gone viral. Check out some of their amazing performances.

-I have 8 citations— 2 of which resulted in an arrest, but I’ve never been convicted of a crime.
-Regardless on being 8-0 against the state, I have a criminal record.
+I have 8 citations— 2 of which resulted in arrest, but I have never been convicted of a crime.
+Regardless on being 8-0 against the state, I still have a criminal record.

 BuskLV shouted out by a talented street performer during an interview with popular Vegas vlogger Not Leaving Las Vegas.

 The murder of #GeorgeFloyd is one of many deaths that happen almost daily at the hands of police… There’s probably a George Floyd in your city.

 This is my 7th criminal court case for street performing on the Las Vegas Strip.
 In the eyes of law enforcement, I am once again obstructing the sidewalk.

 On Sunday, September 30, 2018, I was arrested for “obstructive use of sidewalk” while street performing on the Las Vegas Strip.
 The police took my phone.
 They also took my violin and my battery-powered amplifier